C

 Setting Up USB Ethernet on Target Device

-The USB access to the embedded target device supports two different USB protocols.
-The default protocol (Remote Network Driver Interface Specification, RNDIS) can be used when connecting the target device to either Linux or Windows host.
-When you want to connect the target device to a macOS host, you will need to change the protocol to CDC-ECM (Communications Device Class - Ethernet Control Module).
+USB access to an embedded target device supports two different USB protocols.
+Use the default protocol RNDIS (Remote Network Driver Interface Specification) when connecting the target device to either a Linux or Windows host.
+When you want to connect the target device to a macOS host, you need to change the protocol to CDC-ECM (Communications Device Class - Ethernet Control Model).
+CDC-ECM also works with Linux.

-After you have installed Boot to Qt to your target device, you can change the protocol by editing a configuration file on the device.
+After installing Boot to Qt to your target device, change the protocol as follows:

 /etc/default/qdbd